m4ce/puppet-fluffy/README.md

 Rule chain name

 ##### `index` (optional)
 Specify the rule position by index.
-By default, the rule will be added at the end (append).
+Avoid using it in favour of the `order` parameter in Hiera.

 ##### `action` (optional)
 Rule action.
 Valid values are: `absent`, `ACCEPT`, `DROP`, `REJECT`, `QUEUE`, `RETURN`, `DNAT`, `SNAT`, `LOG`, `MASQUERADE`, `REDIRECT`, `MARK`, `TCPMSS`.
 Defaults to `absent`.